 If you want to buy silk knit fabric you can find it on Etsy!

 Bamboo Knit Fabric

-Bamboo fabric is a type of rayon because bamboo is also semi-synthetic cellulosic fiber made from bamboo plants which means that natural bamboo plants are converted through a chemical process into a fiber that falls into a category between naturals and synthetics.
-Bamboo is more sustainable than cotton, and does not require pesticides or fertilizers.
+Bamboo fabric is a type of rayon because bamboo is also a semi-synthetic cellulosic fiber made from bamboo plants which means that natural bamboo plants are converted through a chemical process into a fiber that falls into a category between naturals and synthetics.
+Bamboo is more sustainable than cotton and does not require pesticides or fertilizers.

-Bamboo fabric is soft and absorbent, it holds its shape well, it dyes easily.
+Bamboo fabric is soft and absorbent, it holds its shape well, and it dyes easily.
 It has a natural sheen to it that makes the fabric look silky smooth.